-2019

-Payable Less than From 1 to Over

-on demand 1 year 5 years 5 years Total

-\$ \$ \$ \$ \$

-Advances from the Related Company 1,132 1,132
+2019 Payable on demand Less than 1 year From 1 to 5 years Over 5 years Total \$ \$ \$ \$ \$ Advances from the Related Company 1,132 1,132

-9. CAPITAL MANAGEMENT
+9. Capital management

 In terms of capital management, the Mutual's objective is to preserve its assets.
 The Mutual defines its capital as the members' equity.
 The Mutual achieves its objective through careful management of the capital generated by internal growth and by making optimal use of low-cost capital.